Skip to main content

 ProwlQA for Agents

 Prowl QA is CLI-first and agent-native by design.
-One CLI command replaces ten tool calls.
-Structured JSON output, deterministic exit codes, and a fraction of the tokens — everything an AI agent needs to discover, run, and report on browser tests without wrangling automation APIs directly.
+A single CLI command can capture an entire hunt run.
+Structured JSON output, deterministic exit codes, and minimal context overhead give AI agents what they need to discover, run, and report on browser tests without wrangling automation APIs directly.

 Made for agents, controlled by humans.
 You write the hunts, review the results, and set the guardrails.
 Agents handle the execution loop — discovering what to test, running the hunts, and reporting structured results back to your workflow.